What is a Skills Gap Analysis?

 If you haven't already, consider your company learning and development options, and how you can use learning and development for greater company goals.
 You can quickly imagine how training and development and performing a skills gap analysis can aid one another.

 For example, let's say you want to perform a skills gap analysis to help evaluate potential learning and development courses.
 Your gap analysis shows that overall your company is lacking time management skills and technology skills.
-Given this gap, you decide to invest in more technology training for the company, and also bring in an expert that can talk to the entire company about time management hacks for different types of personalities.
+Given this skills gap, you decide to invest in more technology training for the company, and also bring in an expert that can talk to the entire company about time management hacks for different types of personalities.

 Knowing what skills your company has and doesn't have, can be a roadmap for your hiring needs.
 Although investing in learning and development and training is one way to gain skills, the other main source of attaining the skills you need will be through recruitment.
 Just like any planning for recruiting, you should first evaluate your overall business objectives and business goals.
 Then based on your goals and a skills gap analysis you can determine what your company needs to accomplish those goals.
 This may mean recruiting for a specific skill set, or it may mean you have a gap in skill level.